awsrjh/aws-neuron-sdk-tmp/docs/ml_frameworks/pytorch-neuron/tutorials/tutorial-manual-partitioning.rst

 Step 1: Launch EC2 compilation instance
 ---------------------------------------

 Select an AMI of your choice.
-Refer to the `Neuron installation guide <../neuron-install-guide.md>`__ for details.
+Refer to the :ref:`neuron-install-guide` for details.
 For this tutorial we use an inf1.xlarge instance, you may want to experiment with a larger instance.